 Since keeping database records of your users, projects, experiments, and jobs is very important.
 Polyaxon offers a couple of ways to set a high available database.

 Note: We strongly recommend that you do not deploy a production database using this chart.
-Although The provided database can persist data if configured, you might encounter an issue in the future if we upgrade the dependency requirements or the version of the database image.
+Although the provided database can persist data if configured, you might encounter an issue in the future if we upgrade the dependency requirements or the version of the database image changes.

 The easiest way to keep your database intact in case of node failures or restarts, is by enabling postgresql persistence, enabling persistence will tell the database to use a persistent volume to store data instead of using the host node.